Menu

 4. Once about 80% of the eyes have formed, cover with a lid.

-5. Remove lid once steam starts to develop.
+5. Remove lid about 30 seconds after steam begins to come out around the edges of the lid.
 The edges of the injera should have started lifting off the cooking surface.

-6. Slide a thin mat under the injera and use it to lift the injera from the grill.
+6. Slide a thin, heat-safe, mat under the injera and use it to slowly lift the injera from the grill.
+Set aside and let cool while you work on your next injera.

-7. We suggest using parchment paper or a plastic surface to help the injera cool.
+7. Once the injera has cooled for a couple minutes on the mat, you can now move it to your serving surface.
 Wait for the injera to cool down entirely before stacking to avoid sticking.

 8. Top with desired stews and enjoy!